imaginamundo/deno-react-server/Readme.md

 ## Public Assets folder
 The folder `/public` in the root of the application will host you static assets.

-## Initial Props (only server side, for now)
+## Initial Props
-You can get props from server (while we can't figure out es react, react-dom, react-dom/server) and use on your application.
+You can get props from server and use on your application.

 ``` javascript
 import React from 'react';